 To provide for ongoing support and development of certain software purchased from Yeoman & Company Paralegal Professional Corporation ("YCP"), in December 2014, the Company entered into a consulting agreement with YCP ("Consulting Agreement") that expires in December 2034.
 The Consulting Agreement provides for an annual base fee of \$265, with annual increases in line with any increases in the Consumer Price Index, plus 15% of consideration received by the Company from end customers (the "YCP Fees") for use of this software.
-For the three months ended March 31, 2024 the Company incurred YCP Fees of \$125 (three months ended March 31, 2023 - \$124) under the Consulting Agreement, which was included in direct operating expense and technology expense.
+For the three months ended March 31, 2025 the Company incurred YCP Fees of \$125 (three months ended March 31, 2024 - \$125) under the Consulting Agreement, which was included in direct operating expenses and technology and operations expense in the Unaudited Condensed Interim Consolidated Statement of Loss and Comprehensive Loss.
 Two of the principals of YCP are the sons of a Director of the Company.
-As at March 31, 2024, outstanding amounts payable related to these agreements totaled \$76 (as at December 31, 2023 - \$32) and is included in accounts payable and accrued liabilities.
+As at March 31, 2025, outstanding amounts payable related to these agreements totaled \$108 (as at December 31, 2024 - \$65) and is included in accounts payable and accrued liabilities.